 To those who would share your story, I ask for your honesty.
 That is paramount in this endeavor.
 And I would ask for your patience as I vet your situation.
 Perhaps your child's biggest wish is something simple - like a Barbie or an RC car - yet it is still out of your reach.
 Perhaps warm clothing would bring smiles.

 To those who would donate, I ask for your faith and trust.
 Faith in the people this blog attracts.
 Trust that I will see your donations turned into help for real people, with real needs and wishes, and turned into real smiles on real faces.

-Donations may be made via Paypal to email@example.com.
-If you would prefer to write a check, as many did with donations for Mae, please contact me directly for details.
+Donations may be made via the DONATE button below.
+If you would prefer to write a check, as many have done with their donations in the past, please contact me directly for details.
 I will keep you apprised as to how we are doing as donations begin to come in.

 Our economy is depressing.
 Family budgets are tighter than ever.
 But I just don't believe that any child should have the magic of this season stolen from their hearts because of it.